-The heavy potatoes are best at the bottom because they’ll help produce the sturdiest shuba.
-The additional layer of mayonnaise on top helps seal the beets.
+For best results in this Russian classic, the heavy potatoes are best at the bottom because they’ll help produce the sturdiest shuba.
+The additional thin layer of mayonnaise on top helps seal the beets.

 It’s tempting to dig right in, and perhaps you could.
 But.
 And there’s a big but.
-If you let your layered salad set in the refrigerator for about 3-4 hours, it’ll be worth the wait.
+If you let your Russian layered salad set in the refrigerator for about 3-4 hours, it’ll be worth the wait and you’ll get the best results.
 Your layers will come together beautifully and your salad is much less likely to just droop and fall when you cut into it.

 This is such a fun recipe to create and devour.
-No need to wait for those special occasions either.
+No need to wait for a big event or those special occasions either.
 It’s just as delicious to eat on a random Wednesday.